digamesystems/Blinky_Test/README.md

 # Exploring Unit Testing on Arduino / ESP32

 ## Overview
-In this project I'm exploring [Unit Testing](https://docs.platformio.org/en/latest/advanced/unit-testing/index.html) for an embedded system.
+In this project I'm exploring [Unit Testing](https://docs.platformio.org/en/latest/advanced/unit-testing/index.html).

 I'm using the [Unity framework](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/unity.html) for C in this version running in a VS Code environment with PlatformIO to talk to an ESP32 dev board.